 After reading the wonderful information on this page, I chose to clean my Thai bronze flatware in vinegar and salt with tin foil in the bottom of a loaf pan.
 It did not produce the shine I desired, so I polished each piece with Brasso.
 It turned out beautiful and shiny.
 It took about an hour to polish 6 place settings while watching a movie.

 April 12, 2008

 I purchased my first place setting in the mid 1960's, it originally was very expensive.
 I regret buying it with the Bonded Protective coating as those pieces have that lacquer coating that cannot be polished over, but needs to be removed before you can bring back that original beautiful gold color and luster.
 Over the years I've found many pieces at swap meets, etc. and I've tried every trick in the book to clean and polish.
-I have come to the conclusion that a small investment in a Dremel [linked by editor to product info at Amazon] or similar roto-tool is the best and easiest way to clean and polish.
-I use a littleWenol [linked by editor to product info at Amazon] metal polish (SimiChrome [linked by editor to product info at Amazon] is similar) on a felt buffing wheel and years of tarnish comes right off.
+I have come to the conclusion that a small investment in a Dremel [affil. link to info/product on Amazon] or similar roto-tool is the best and easiest way to clean and polish.
+I use a littleWenol [affil. link to info/product on Amazon] metal polish (SimiChrome [affil. link to info/product on Amazon] is similar) on a felt buffing wheel and years of tarnish comes right off.
 It takes time, but no hard rubbing; the tool does it all.Carole A. Walton

 - Lake Elsinore, California